Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Experiments

 \textbf{Impact of Gene Embeddings on Clustering and Perturbation Conditioning.} We further evaluate how different gene embeddings affect GRC clustering quality.
-As shown in Fig.~\ref{fig:emb_diff}, \textit{GeneCompass} consistently outperforms both \textit{GO terms}~\cite{gene2004gene} and \textit{ESM2}~\cite{lin2023evolutionary}, especially on $\rho\Delta$ and $\mathrm{ACC}\Delta^{\mathrm{D}}$, suggesting that its context-aware semantics provide a stronger signal for forming biologically coherent modules.
-Interestingly, when the same embeddings are used for \emph{perturbation condition injection} (\cref{table:condition_emb}), \textit{ESM2} becomes the stronger choice and achieves consistently better downstream scores than \textit{GeneCompass}.
-We attribute this reversal to the nature of the learned representations: \textit{GeneCompass} emphasizes gene--context dependencies that benefit module discovery, whereas \textit{ESM2} encodes more fundamental functional priors that transfer more reliably to unseen perturbations, thereby improving out-of-distribution robustness in conditioning.
+As shown in Fig.~\ref{fig:emb_diff}, \textit{GeneCompass} consistently outperforms both \textit{GO terms}~\cite{gene2004gene} and \textit{ESM2}~\cite{lin2023evolutionary}, especially on $\rho\Delta$ and $\mathrm{ACC}\Delta^{\mathrm{D}}$, suggesting that its context-aware semantics better support biologically coherent modules.
+Interestingly, when the same embeddings are used for \emph{perturbation condition injection} (\cref{table:condition_emb}), \textit{ESM2} becomes stronger and achieves better downstream scores than \textit{GeneCompass}.
+We attribute this reversal to their representation focus: \textit{GeneCompass} emphasizes gene--context dependencies for module discovery, whereas \textit{ESM2} encodes functional priors that transfer more reliably to unseen perturbations, improving out-of-distribution conditioning.

 Finally, we report additional hyperparameter ablations and efficiency analyses in \S\ref{sec_app:ablation_ap}, and provide run-to-run standard deviations of evaluation metrics across multiple random seeds in \S\ref{sec_app:Robustness}.